Letheward/RMN/README.md

 > Note: this part is kinda messy now, maybe it won't stay in future syntax standards.

-A notation of a frakentar instument playing a song.
+A notation of a frankentar instument playing a song.

-> See [src/frakentar/](src/frakentar/) for a hardcore version and a JSON version.
+> See [src/frankentar/](src/frankentar/) for a hardcore version and a JSON version.

 ~~~
-frakentar [
+frankentar [
     perc [
         scratch,
         knock,